perpen/pod/README.md

 - Name parameter?
 Appended to owner name (real name instead of staff id?)
 - security:
   - ssl, supported by wetty
-  - safe way to give root?
+  - is it ok to give sudo?
 - random:
   - use terminal as ui, eg for portal or model-t
     - needs node to exit when done
     - use readline for input
 - garbage collecting
-  - how to detect unused containers?
+  - delete container w/o connection for 2 hours
 - my own fancy stuff
   - initialise tmux with 1 window per project, and the 3 panes
+- put all .pod-* files under ~/.pod/
 - delete tmux layouts, or find simple init method